MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_05_Lab1_Ex3_Information_Barriers.md

 1. In the **Permissions requested** dialog box, review the information, and then select **Accept**.

+You have successfully installed the Azure AD module, granted the necessary permissions, and accepted the requested permissions, enabling you to proceed with the configurations using PowerShell.

 ## Task 3: Segment users in your organization

-In this task, you'll use PowerShell to segment users in your organization.
-By following the provided steps, you'll create segments named **Legal** and **Marketing** based on specific department criteria.
-PowerShell enables efficient and scalable user management, allowing you to customize and organize your user base effectively.
+In this task, you will use PowerShell to connect to the Security & Compliance module and create organization segments for the **Legal** and **Marketing** departments.

-1. The elevated powershell window should still be open.
+1. The elevated PowerShell window should still be open.

 1. In the **PowerShell** window, enter the cmdlet to connect to the Security & Compliance PowerShell